braze-inc/braze-docs/_docs/_hidden/private_betas/ios_sdk_integration.md

 ##### Register for Push Notifications

-Next, you must register for push notifications.
+Next, register for push notifications.
 This guide assumes you have [set up your push credentials correctly]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/push_notifications/integration/) in your Apple developer portal and Xcode project.

 The code for registering push notifications will be added in the `didFinishLaunching...` method in the `BrazeManager.swift` file.
 Your initialization code should end up looking like the following: